 With over nineteen years of experience making excellent bike trailers, BOB does it again with the Ibex Plus.
 The BOB Ibex Plus offers three inches of extra suspension in the back making it one of the smoothest rides of all the cargo bike trailers we tested.
 One of the features we liked about the BOB Ibex Plus is that is has a really solid frame design.
-It consists of a tubular 4130 chromoly steel construction and has aluminum cartridge bearing hubs.
-The BOB patented quick release attachment system allows for easy attachment on and off your bike, and the bright yellow dry sac keeps your cargo safe and dry from the elements.
-It also stands out among the rest of the cargo bike trailers we tested due to it's ability to move easily from paved to dirt roads with little resistance or strain on you, or your your bike.
+It consists of a tubular 4130 Chromoly steel construction and has aluminum cartridge bearing hubs.
+The BOB patented quick-release attachment system allows for easy attachment on and off your bike.
+The bright yellow dry sac keeps your cargo safe and dry from the elements.
+It also stands out among the rest of the cargo bike trailers due to its ability to move easily from paved to dirt roads with little resistance or strain on you, or your bike.
 So whether you are just running errands, commuting or bike touring, this trailer is fully capable of handling the job.

 A close up of the shock engagement on the BOB Ibex Plus bike cargo trailer.

 The BOB Ibex Plus offers a weight carrying capacity of 70 lbs. and a cargo area of roughly 25" x 16" x 18" (64cm x 41cm x 46cm).
 The volume of the dry sac allowed for easy packing and unloading of your gear and also gave us peace of mind while traveling with it through inclement weather.
 The large dry sac did allow for the possibility of overloading though, so be aware of what you are packing for longer trips.
 Make sure you actually need and what fits in the dry sack because an overloaded bag can be much harder to handle on longer trips.